Hartmann-lib/PIE-smFRET-toolkit/README.md

-              BRD_S ... lower and upper threshold of stoichiometry filter BRD_ALEX2CDE ... lower and upper threshold of ALEX-2CDE filter BRD_E ... lower and upper threshold of stoichiometry filter BRD_FRET2CDE ... lower and upper threshold of FRET-2CDE filter RATIO_NGNR ... lower and upper threshold of NG/NR filter BRD_TAU_D ... lower and upper threshold of donor lifetime BRD_TAU_A ... lower and upper threshold of acceptor lifetime
+              BRD_S ... lower and upper threshold of stoichiometry filter BRD_ALEX2CDE ... lower and upper threshold of ALEX-2CDE filter BRD_E ... lower and upper threshold of stoichiometry filter

+              BRD_FRET2CDE ... lower and upper threshold of FRET-2CDE filter
+              RATIO_NGNR ... lower and upper threshold of NG/NR filter
+              BRD_TAU_D ... lower and upper threshold of donor lifetime BRD_TAU_A ... lower and upper threshold of acceptor lifetime

 <img src="images/Measurement_results.png" alt="Measurement results" width="1000">

+SX: Time trace inspection of a single PTU file.
+Therefore, the measurement folder has to be specified and the settings file derived from script S0 has to be selected.